If the commandments of Yahweh were done away with by Yahshua, then why does it say in

 Was the Old Covenant just for the Jewish nation?

-Simple answer is yes, but if a foreigner wanted to live in the country, visit or was a slave they had to adhere to the laws of the land, just like any other country.
+The simple answer is yes, but if a foreigner wanted to live in the country, visit, or was a slave they had to adhere to the laws of the land, just like any other country.

 "And the LORD said to Moses and Aaron, "This is the statute of the Passover: no foreigner shall eat of it, but every slave that is bought for money may eat of it after you have circumcised him.
 No foreigner or hired servant may eat of it.
 It shall be eaten in one house; you shall not take any of the flesh outside the house, and you shall not break any of its bones.
 All the congregation of Israel shall keep it.
 If a stranger shall sojourn with you and would keep the Passover to the LORD, let all his males be circumcised.
 Then he may come near and keep it; he shall be as a native of the land.
 But no uncircumcised person shall eat of it.
 There shall be one law for the native and for the stranger who sojourns among you" (Exodus 12: 43-49).